How many cigarettes did Cillian Murphy smoked during Peaky Blinders?

 Q: How many cigarettes did Cillian Murphy smoke during Peaky Blinders?

-A: As a non-smoker, Cillian Murphy did not actually smoke any cigarettes during the filming of Peaky Blinders.
-The cigarettes used on set were herbal and did not contain tobacco or nicotine.
+A: It is difficult to determine the exact number of cigarettes Murphy smoked during the show’s run.
+However, it is important to note that the cigarettes he smoked were herbal and did not contain tobacco or nicotine.

 A: Smoking is a character trait that helps define Thomas Shelby’s persona.
-It adds depth to his portrayal as a tough and enigmatic leader of the Peaky Blinders gang.
-The constant smoking also serves as a visual representation of the time period and the gritty atmosphere of the show.
+It symbolizes his cool and calculated nature, adding depth to his portrayal on screen.

 Conclusion